Pseudoexpertise/Math-Odyssey-II/README.md

 ## How to participate?

-Students who have not yet completed their formal education are eligible to participate.
+Students who have not yet completed their formal education amd those that have completed it this year are eligible to participate.
 In order to proceed, it is necessary to submit a valid entry, as outlined in the following [section](https://github.com/Pseudoexpertise/Math-Odyssee-II/blob/main/standards/rules.md#correct-submission).

 ## Further Information